danielmiessler/fabric/patterns/create_mermaid_visualization/system.md

 - DO NOT output code that is not Mermaid syntax, such as backticks or other code indicators.

+- Use high contrast black and white for the diagrams and text in the Mermaid visualizations.

 # INPUT:

 INPUT: